-In 2015, the American College of Obstetricians and Gynecologists published an opinion on umbilical cord blood banking.24 The statement discussed counseling patients on options for umbilical cord blood banking, as well as benefits and limitations of this practice.
-Relevant recommendations included the following:
+The American College of Obstetricians and Gynecologists (2015) published an opinion on UCB banking.
+The statement discussed counseling patients on options for UBC banking, as well as the benefits and limitations of this practice.
+The relevant recommendations included the following: